kube-logging/kube-logging.github.io/docs/quickstarts/kafka-nginx.md

 This guide describes how to collect application and container logs in Kubernetes using the Logging operator, and how to send them to Kafka.

-{{< include-headless "quickstart-figure-intro.md" "one-eye/logging-operator" >}}
+{{< include-headless "quickstart-figure-intro.md" "logging-operator" >}}

 <p align="center"><img src="../../img/nignx-kafka.png" width="900"></p>

 ## Deploy Kafka

-In this demo we are using our [Kafka operator](/docs/supertubes/kafka-operator/).
-For details on installing it, see the [Kafka operator installation guide](/docs/supertubes/kafka-operator/install-kafka-operator/).
+In this demo we are using our [Kafka operator](https://github.com/banzaicloud/kafka-operator/).
+For details on installing it, see the [Kafka operator installation guide](https://github.com/banzaicloud/kafka-operator-docs/).

 ## Deploy the Logging operator and a demo Application